 - Resume keyword optimization

-Follow these resume tips to optimize your CV so that it’s eye-catching, not generic:
+Use these resume tips as a template to optimize your CV so that it’s eye-catching, not generic:

 1. Behaviors that drive success in the management consultant role

 There are four key behavioral factors that determine how people think and act in the workplace.
 Which factors correlate with success as a management consultant?
 To find out, we pulled data points from the PI software.
 Fifty-one companies used our platform as part of the hiring process to pinpoint the must-have behaviors for the consultant role.